-Debbie Friedman’s user-friendly liturgical compositions are sung in Reform congregations across North America, and her Mi Sheberach has helped countless individuals derive strength from singing in solidarity.
+Debbie Friedman’s user-friendly liturgical compositions are sung in Reform congregations across North America, and her Mi Sheberakh has helped countless individuals derive strength from singing in solidarity.
 What are the sources of her inspiration?

 A New Musical Tradition